 Landscaping businesses also are among those adding fees.
 Swingle recently sent a postcard to clients notifying them of $3 and $6 fuel surcharges depending on the type of trip.
 The fees took effect April 1.
 The company did not return calls for comment.

 Gregg Laskoski, a senior petroleum analyst for GasBuddy.com, said the fact that crude oil came down to $101 in intraday trading Monday might be a temporary blip.

 "It is premature to think the prices will go down," he said.
 "We think it is too soon to tell."

 Laskoski attributed Monday's lower price, in part, to the fact that fewer people are returning to work in the United States, meaning there won't be an "uptick in consumption (of gasoline)" among the newly re-employed.

 Generally, business people say they expect fuel prices to keep climbing.

 Bob Costello, chief economist for the American Trucking Associations, said prices of goods at the grocery store will probably go up this summer.
 He attributes the likely increase to the high cost of diesel fuel that truckers must pay to deliver produce to grocery stores, he said.

 "How much they'll go up, nobody knows," Costello said.
 "But the vast majority of products in grocery stores are delivered by truck."

 Nationally the average cost of a gallon of diesel is $4.15.
 Costello said that at $4 a gallon, fuel costs surpass labor costs.

-to get their products to customers.
+Large suppliers of commodities like beer and meat use the Denver trucking firm Western Distributing Transportation Corp. to get their products to customers.
 They are charged a base rate and a fuel surcharge based on a weekly U.S. Department of Energy price survey for diesel fuel.